NoakLiu/DRTR/README.md

 5. Dataset Tuning

 ### Citation
-If you find GraphSnapShot useful or relevant to your project and research, please kindly cite our paper:
+If you find our work useful or relevant to your project and research, please kindly cite our paper:

 ```
 @article{liu2024distancerecomputatortopologyreconstructor,